bondy-io/bondy_docs/docs/tutorials/getting_started/marketplace.md

 Market
 : A Python microservice implementing a simple marketplace.

-    Uses [AutobhanPython](https://github.com/crossbario/autobahn-python), WAMP client to open a session to Bondy and registers the following WAMP procedure URIs (RPCs) on the `com.example.demo` realm:
+    Uses [AutobhanPython](https://github.com/crossbario/autobahn-python), WAMP client to open a session  on `com.example.demo` realm in Bondy and registers the WAMP procedures URIs (RPCs) the Web App and Bot instances will use to sell and buy goods.

-    * `com.market.bidder.add` - Add a user as bidder
-    * `com.market.bidder.gone` - Remove a user as bidder
-    * `com.market.get` - List all the items for sale
-    * `com.market.item.bid` - Place a bid on a listed item
-    * `com.market.item.get` - Return an item's details
-    * `com.market.item.sell` -  List a new item for sale.

-    The market publishes the following WAMP topics (Publish/Subscribe) -

-    * `com.market.item.added` - When a new item is on offer.
-    * `com.market.item.expired` - When an item times out without any bids.
-    * `com.market.item.new_price` - When a bid was accepted.
-    * `com.market.item.sold` - When an item times out with a winner.
-    * `com.market.opened` - When market is connected and has registered the RPC URIs, it publishes this topic to let the listeners it is ready to accept calls.

 Bot
 : A Python microservice that creates named bots (via its CLI).
 Once a bot is created it will automatically bid for items.